goblimey/learn-unix/README.md

 The learn software is written in the C programming language.
-That language also evolved and eventually it became impossible even to build and run it.
+That language also evolved and eventually it became impossible even to build and run learn.

-One reason for learn falling out of use is that through the nineteen nineties the emphasis shifted from systems driven by a command line interface to systems driven by windows and a mouse.
+One reason for learn falling out of use is that through the nineteen nineties the emphasis shifted from command line interfaces to systems driven by windows and a mouse.
-Microsoft's Windows system
+Microsoft Windows
 became the desktop operating system of choice for most people, with the Apple Mac as a close second.